 How we decide what to recommend

-All residential developments, unless specified by the applicant, are assumed to have a design life of 100 years, so we will consider the risk posed over the entirety of this lifetime.
+We assume all residential developments have a design life of 100 years, unless specified by the applicant.
+We will consider the risk posed over the entirety of this lifetime.
 Where time-limited development is proposed, the applicant must include plans for the return of the site to its previous state (including removal of buildings and utilities).

 We take a proportionate approach to deciding whether to support or object to an application.
 We consider: